tkubica12/MicroHack-AppInnovation/solutions/ch01/README.md

 ```

 ## Step 4: Enable access for Azure services to Azure SQL
-For simplicity we will deploy our application without VNET integration so we will not have predictable IP to add into our Azure SQL whitelist.
-Therefore we will enable access from all Azure services.
+For simplicity we deploy the application without VNet integration, so we do not have a predictable outbound IP to whitelist.
+Therefore we temporarily enable access from all Azure services.

 Note: later in challenge 5 for enterprise we will significantly enhance network security and will no longer use any public access to services.

-Extend your Bicep template with Allow access to Azure services, you can use this prompt to start with:
+Extend your Bicep template to enable “Allow access to Azure services.”
+You can use a prompt like:
 ```
 Extend main.bicep to enable Allow access to Azure services feature on Azure SQL.
 This is done by whitilisting 0.0.0.0 as start and end IP.
 ```

 Deploy changes with Bicep.

-## Step 5: Deploy application into Azure Container Apps
+## Step 5: Deploy the application into Azure Container Apps
-We will deploy our application container into Azure Container Apps platform by authoring Bicep template that takes SQL and ACR as references.
-Here is GitHub Copilot prompt to start with:
+Deploy the container into Azure Container Apps by extending the Bicep template to reference the SQL Database and ACR.
+Example Copilot prompt:

 ```
 Modify main.bicep to deploy application into Azure Container Apps.
 - Make sure to deploy ACA environment with workload profile (v2) and use consumption for out app (note consumption profile has no minimum or maximum count settings).
-- App will user env variable SQL_CONNECTION_STRING where you should put connection string to our Azure SQL Database
+- App will use environment variable `SQL_CONNECTION_STRING` with the Azure SQL Database connection string
-- App need to have volume with JSON file and volume with images.
-Map Azure Files into container as volume and make sure to set env variables IMAGE_ROOT_PATH and SEED_DATA_PATH accordingly.
+- App needs one volume for the seed JSON file and one for images.
+Mount Azure Files shares and set `IMAGE_ROOT_PATH` and `SEED_DATA_PATH` accordingly.
-- App will use Ingress accessible from Internet
+- App will use external ingress
-- App will scale between 0 and 3 instances based on http-scale
+- App will scale between 0 and 3 instances based on HTTP scaling
 - Name of container image in our ACR is lego-catalog/app:latest
 - #fetch Bicep structure from https://learn.microsoft.com/en-us/azure/templates/microsoft.app/managedenvironments?pivots=deployment-language-bicep and https://learn.microsoft.com/en-us/azure/templates/microsoft.app/containerapps?pivots=deployment-language-bicep
 - You can check additional examples at #fetch https://learn.microsoft.com/en-us/azure/container-apps/azure-resource-manager-api-spec?tabs=arm-template